 Dear friend, I hope all is well with you and that you are as healthy in body as you are strong in spirit.
 3 John 1:2 NLT

 Annually, we are required to participate in an insurance health screening and assessment with a given deadline of August 31st.
 The screening assesses four metrics: BMI, Blood Pressure, Cholesterol, and Hemoglobin A1C.
 In June, I received the postcard indicating the 30-day warning notice: the health screening/assessment was due by July 31st.
-As I reflected on my sedentary lifestyle, and increase in fast food intake, I begin to dread the assessment, and rationalized that the insurance company was utilizing tactics for failure.
+As I reflected on my sedentary lifestyle, an increase in fast food intake, I begin to dread the assessment and rationalized that the insurance company was utilizing tactics for failure.
 I needed that additional 30 days.

 With three weeks left, I was determined that I would make healthier food choices, and increase my activity.
-Kudos to me, I purchased a Fitbit, and ate close to veganism for two of the three remaining weeks.
+Kudos to me, I purchased a Fitbit and ate close to veganism for two of the three remaining weeks.
 I scheduled my online appointment with Quest lab on July 27th, four days prior to the deadline.
 What I did not realize is that my recent efforts would not erase a year of poor choices.
 When I received the results, I had failed all four of the metrics.
 The parameters for the metrics were lowered to reflect an optimal level of wellness.
 I reviewed my results repeatedly.
 The level of disappointment that I felt was so overwhelming that I cried.
 Fast food had led to an increase in my triglyceride level of twice the level of the previous year.
-My HDL (good cholesterol) was still good, but my LDL (bad cholesterol) suffered.
+My HDL (good cholesterol) was still good, but my LDL (bad cholesterol) was really bad.

 The impact of my lifestyle stared back at me.
-So, I pulled myself together, and realized that I am not helpless in this situation.
-How important is my health and well-being?
+So, I pulled myself together and realized that I am not helpless in this situation.
+How important are my health and well-being?
 It is now my top priority.
 I am thankful that I have an insurance company that cares enough about their subscribers to require annual assessments.
 I am still facing the daily struggle of not choosing fast food chicken nuggets that were designed especially for me.
 However, I have made the decision to decrease unhealthy choices to once a month.
 I have replaced fast food with well-balanced meals.
-Not only do I feel better, I have lost an additional five lbs within two weeks.
+Not only do I feel better, but I have also lost an additional five lbs within two weeks.

 Resolving Unexpected Life Events with God